bibekaryal86/router-usage-statistics/README.md

 The App also provides a way to query the saved data and display using servlet.

-The App does not use any frameworks or any view layer technology, it is all backend.
+The App does not use any frameworks or any view layer technology.

 The App runs on embedded Jetty, uses Quartz, JSoup and MongoDb driver.